clifg/beernotifier/README.md

 `npm test`

 ### Code Coverage
 Code coverage is run with every continuous integration build, on each checkin.
-If you want to see the coverage stats locally, you can run `. code_cov.sh` from the root of the project.
+If you want to see the coverage stats locally, you can run `npm run codecov`.
 This will create a coverage report at `shippable/codecoverage/cobertura-coverage.xml`.